gruntwork-io/terragrunt/docs/_docs/01_getting-started/quick-start.md

 Terragrunt will automatically find the `mysql` module’s `terragrunt.hcl` file, configure the `backend` using the settings from the root `terragrunt.hcl` file, and, thanks to the `path_relative_to_include()` function, will set the `key` to `stage/mysql/terraform.tfstate`.
 If you run `terragrunt apply` in `stage/frontend-app`, it’ll do the same, except it will set the `key` to `stage/frontend-app/terraform.tfstate`.

-You can now add as many child modules as you want, each with a `terragrunt.hcl` with the `include { …​ }` block, and each of those modules will automatically inherit the proper `backend` configuration\!
+You can now add as many child modules as you want, each with a `terragrunt.hcl` with the `include "root" { …​ }` block, and each of those modules will automatically inherit the proper `backend` configuration\!

 ### Keep your provider configuration DRY